 Because the flies are sluggish, it is usually fairly easy to swat or vacuum those that find their way indoors.
 But, unfortunately, just as you get rid of these, more are likely to emerge, causing an ongoing process of swatting, vacuuming, and exasperation.
 But eventually, you will have killed most of them and the rest will die while they are trying to find a way out of your home.
 This could be one of the more effective natural ways to stop cluster flies from returning to your home.

 Use Traps or Flypaper

 Cluster flies are fairly easy to trap using flypaper or sticky traps, or by mixing a sweet water solution in a jar with a lid opening just large enough for the flies to enter.
 Like any flies, cluster flies are attracted to sweets.
 Make sure to empty the jar regularly.

 Use an Approved Indoor Pesticide

 For indoor use, an insect spray containing pyrethrins, which is based on an extract from chrysanthemum flowers, will kill cluster flies quickly.
 Pyrethrins are found in a number of commercial products.
 Use them lightly, aiming directly at the flies.

-Pyrethrum isn't completely harmless—it is toxic to fish and amphibians, so try to keep it out of water supplies—but it is non-toxic to humans and pets.
-Make sure you are buying a product listed as pyrethrum, not pyrethroid, which is a synthetic version that is more toxic and not considered an organic product.
+Pyrethrins aren't completely harmless—they are toxic to fish, so try to keep them out of water supplies—but they are low in toxicity to humans and other mammals.
+Make sure you are buying a product listed as containing pyrethrins, not pyrethroids, which are a synthetic version.

 While pyrethrins are some of the less toxic pesticides, they will kill all insects, including beneficial insects such as pollinator honey bees.
 They are best used to target specific visible pests, not as a broadcast spray.
 Read labels carefully, as some products include additional ingredients with differing levels of toxicity.